 Around March, my Etsy shop finally decided to take off and I currently have 90 sales under my belt.
-Now I know to the big Etsy sellers, my measly 90 sales over at my Make it Cute shop is nothing, but to me it’s a huge milestone.
+Now I know to the big Etsy sellers, my measly 90 sales over at my Mean Muggin It is nothing, but to me, it’s a huge milestone.

 Most people think you just list a few things on Etsy and you’ll get sales; Wrong!

 Things I’ve learned about the algorithm of Etsy

 - Titles need to be filled to the max with keywords of your item.
 I separate them with a backslash or a comma, then paste them into the tag section.
 You need to use up all 13 tags.

 - Keywords and tags also need to be more than one word.
 Be descriptive.
 Think of what you’d be searching for to find your item.

 - Your keywords also need to be implemented into your description.
 The part where you describe the process and detailing of your item.

 It also helps to have clear photos that stand out and catch the eye.
 I am still working on this part since it’s hard to do great pics in Sunlight and/or inside the house.
 I am contemplating on building a light box or even purchasing a cheapo one from Amazon to use with both my phone and DSLR camera in hopes that it will make my photos more enticing and in turn generate more sales.

 Having your item staged with something next to it to give a size comparison is also good.
 Shows the buyer just how big your item is comparatively.

 I have heard that filling out your profile and policies 100% leads to more views.
 Regardless of views, you’ll want to do this so you are backed by your shop policies if something were to go awry.